ldn-softdev/Rpnn/README.md

 using value separators.

-If `rpn` does not find a solution (fails to converge), then it does not dump its brains into the file (then you should adjust parameters, e.g.: increase epochs, alter target error, change topology, etc) - that applies though only when searching for a global minimum.
+If `rpn` does not find a solution (fails to converge), then it does not dump its brains into the file (then you should adjust parameters, e.g.: increase epochs, alter target error, change topology, etc) - that applies though only when searching for a global minimum - when engaging
+[_BLM_ search](https://github.com/ldn-softdev/Rpnn#searching-best-local-minimum) NN always converges with some degree of success.

 #### Trained mode
 To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where `rpn` brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the values on each line here are input patterns
 (if any other values are present on the same line, those will be ignored)
-> if option `-r` is given the others will be ignored (save `-u`)
+> when option `-r` is given the others will be ignored (save `-u`)

 Option `-u` instructs `rpn` to round up all the outputs (if real numbers used) to an integer part (in the trained mode, of course); in case if outputs are symbolic enumerations, then show real conversion numbers instead